 Self-acceptance: I see me true.
 Prehistory.

 At first, as I thought, my life worked.
-I lived in a box and I was foam-mouth to protect it from any kind of intrusion.
+I lived in a box and I was foam-mouthed to protect it from any kind of intrusion.
 Many years went by like one.
-I discovered with pain in the heart, that all I was truly doing was writing stories that I stored shamelessly in the bottom drawer of my desk.
-I was a writer with no word shared to others.
+I discovered with pain in the heart that all I was truly doing was writing stories that I stored shamelessly in the bottom drawer of my desk.
+I was a writer with no word shared with others.
 It was a fail.
 My peaceful life in the tiny room started shredding in front of my eyes and I with it.
 Loud were life’s demands for me to act.

-Imagine a clotted street with people flooding back and forth—busy bees and elegant swans—each a mystery to me.
-And right in a middle that flood, as a hump on smoothly running road was me.
-A mere duck as I used to feel.
-I had no idea what place among this purposely organized chaos did I have.
+Imagine a crowded street with people flooding back and forth—busy bees and elegant swans—each a mystery to me.
+And right in the middle of that flood, as a hump on a smoothly running road, was me.
+A mere duck, as I used to feel.
+I had no idea what place among this purposely organized chaos I had.
 Should I be a bee or a swan?
 Was it wrong to be a duck?
 Bad?
 Shameful even?
 At that moment, those were eternal questions to me.

 I wanted to hide back into my hole.

-All the people I met, seemed so in control of their lives, so confident about themselves and somehow, at times in their own way, happy.
+All the people I met seemed so in control of their lives, so confident about themselves and somehow, at times, in their own way, happy.
 But how was I, a mere duck, supposed to deal with all of it?
-I saw people studying, working, planning and what was even more surprising, looking like they knew exactly what they were doing.
-Successfully or not, they were building their lives, making big decisions for their future whereas I was what I was.
+I saw people studying, working, and planning, and what was even more surprising, looking like they knew exactly what they were doing.
+Successfully or not, they were building their lives, making big decisions for their future, whereas I was what I was.
 Not a bee and not a swan.

 There was a funny fact about life I had to learn —